mongodb/docs-compass/source/includes/fact-connect-srv-description.rst

 .. example::

-    If this is the SRV connection string for your MongoDB instance:
+    If the following is your SRV connection string for your MongoDB instance:

     .. code-block:: shell
         :copyable: false

         mongodb+srv://<username>:<password>@gettingstarted-7q2cs.mongodb.net/test

-    In |compass-short|, you would specify your
+    Then, in |compass-short|, you would specify your :guilabel:`Hostname` as:
-    :guilabel:`Hostname` as:

     .. code-block:: shell